Honest comparison

 $19/month

-30-day free trial.
+Free in 2026.
 Cancel anytime — most-recent month refundable.
 Zero transaction fees, ever.

 Bakesy